Astronomy and Astrophysics

 Extragalactic Astronomy

-Tufts University research in astrophysics is led by Professors Danilo Marchesini and Anna Sajina.
-Both are primarily observers in the field of extragalactic astronomy, although they closely collaborate with theorists.
+Tufts University research in extragalactic astronomy is led by Professors Danilo Marchesini and Anna Sajina.
+Both are primarily observers, although they closely collaborate with theorists.
 The main goals of their research activities is to understand:

 - how galaxies formed after the Big Bang and how their properties have changed with cosmic time,